Traditional Key Lime Pie

-- Preheat oven to 325° F. Grease a 9-inch springform pan1 and set aside.
+- Preheat oven to 325° F. Grease a 9-inch springform pan and set aside.
 (I personally like to put parchment paper on the bottom of the pan, but it's not necessary.)

 - In the bowl of a food processor, crush graham crackers into fine crumbs, about 30 seconds.
 Add sugar and melted butter.
 Process until combined, about ten 1-second pulses.

 - Transfer mixture to prepared pan.
 Press the graham cracker crumbs into the bottom and 1 inch up the sides of the pan.
 Bake for 15 minutes or until fragrant.
 Keep the oven on and let the crust cool completely.
-While the crust is baking, prepare the filling.
+While the crust is cooling, prepare the filling.

 Key Lime Pie Filling

 - In a large bowl, whisk egg yolks and lime zest together until the mixture turns greenish yellow, about 2 minutes.
 Add sweetened condensed milk and whisk until combined.
 Add fresh lime juice and whisk until incorporated.
 Let the mixture sit at room temperature to thicken, about 30 minutes.

 - Pour the lime filling into the graham cracker crust.
-Bake for 15 to 17 minutes or until the center is set, but still jiggles slightly.
+Bake at 325℉ for 15 to 17 minutes or until the edges are set and the center jiggles slightly.

 - Let pie cool on a wire rack until it reaches room temperature, then transfer it to the refrigerator to chill for 3 hours.

 Whipped Cream Topping

 - Place the metal bowl of a stand mixer into the freezer for 10 minutes.
-Place chilled bowl back on stand mixer with the whisk attachment.2 Turn mixer on low and add confectioners' sugar one tablespoon at a time.
+Place chilled bowl back on stand mixer with the whisk attachment.
+Turn mixer on low and add confectioners' sugar one tablespoon at a time.
 Add vanilla extract, then slowly start turning the mixer speed up to medium-high.

 - After about 2 minutes you will see the whisk leaving trails in the cream.
 Mix until stiff peaks form (in other words, when the whisk is pulled out of the whipped cream a peak forms and doesn't fall).
 Avoid stopping the mixer or over-mixing the cream.